qrpaper/qrpaper/README.md

 will have the right to join.
 And you will have the benifits like airdrop, whitelist, vote, reward and vip-role to read our crypto project research report.

-## RoadMap
-1. Publish the three core qrpaper(bitcoin, ethereum and ordinals)
-2. Build qp-dao and the core team to do crypto project research
-3. Help other crypto project to publish whitepaper on bitcoin
-4. waiting for more suggestions from community...

 ## Economic
 The core team consists of holders of Bitcoin, Ethereum, and Ordinals WhitePaper NFT, who conduct research on early-stage crypto projects, assist in the publish of